 Each non-employee director may also elect to receive all or part of his or her cash retainer and additional fee payments in the form of stock options under our 2019 Equity Incentive Plan.
 Elections to convert cash retainer and additional fee payments into options with respect to services to be performed during the period commencing on the date of an annual meeting of our stockholders, or an Annual Meeting, and ending on the following year's Annual Meeting must generally be made on or prior to December 31st of the year prior to the year in which such annual period commences, or such earlier deadline as established by our board of directors or compensation committee (an "annual election").
 Each individual who first becomes a non-employee director is permitted to elect to convert cash retainer and additional fee payments payable in the same calendar year through the date of the following year's Annual Meeting into options, provided that the election is made prior to the date the individual becomes a non-employee director (an "initial election").
-In connection with this offering, each non-employee director may also elect to convert cash retainer and additional fee payments payable from June 1, 2019 through the date of the Annual Meeting in 2020 into options, provided that the election was made prior to April 3, 2019 (an "IPO election").

 All options granted in lieu of cash retainer and additional fee payments will vest in quarterly installments that generally track when cash retainer or additional fee payments would have been paid, with the final vesting event occurring on the date of the next Annual Meeting following the date of grant.
 Options granted in connection with an annual election will generally be granted on the date of the next Annual Meeting following the calendar year in which the election is made.
-Options granted in connection with an initial election will generally be granted either on the fifth of the month following the month of the individual's election or appointment to our board of directors or on the date of the next Annual Meeting that occurs in the same calendar year as the individual's election or appointment to our board of directors.
-Options granted in connection with an IPO election will be granted on June 5, 2019.
+Options granted in connection with an initial election will generally be granted either on the fifth of the month following the month of the individual's election or appointment to our board of directors.

 Equity Compensation.
-Non-employee directors will be entitled to receive all types of awards (except incentive stock options) under the 2019 Equity Incentive Plan, or the 2019 Plan (or the applicable equity plan in place at the time of grant), including discretionary awards not covered under the outside director compensation policy.
-Following the completion of this offering, nondiscretionary, automatic grants of stock options will be made to our non-employee directors as follows:
+Non-employee directors are entitled to receive all types of awards (except incentive stock options) under the 2019 Equity Incentive Plan, or the 2019 Plan (or the applicable equity plan in place at the time of grant), including discretionary awards not covered under the outside director compensation policy.
+Nondiscretionary, automatic grants of stock options are made to our non-employee directors as follows:

 - Initial Option Grant.
-Each person who first becomes a non-employee director after the completion of this offering will be granted an award of stock options with a value of \$175,000 or an Initial Award. - Annual Option Grant.
+Each person who first becomes a non-employee director will be granted an award of stock options with a value of \$175,000 or an Initial Award. - Annual Option Grant.
 Each non-employee director will be granted an award of stock options with a value of \$100,000 on the date of each Annual Meeting, beginning with the 2020 Annual Meeting.